This post may contain affiliate links.

 Do I need to mention superiority is not the path to global harmony?

-After living abroad in Asia and Europe, and having my own notions of ‘normal’ judged through the lens of another culture, it’s made me question so many things I took for granted.
+After living abroad in Asia and Europe, and having my own notions of ‘normal’ judged through the lens of another culture, I began to question many things I took for granted.
 To give you a mild example, take food.

 Never, for example, did I think eating steamed silkworm pupae from a street stand would be normal.
 Yet in Korea, Beondegi is pretty common.